Donate

 Organizational Overview

-The Sentencing Project, established in 1986, advocates for effective and humane responses to crime that minimize imprisonment and criminalization of youth and adults by promoting racial, ethnic, economic, and gender justice.
+The Sentencing Project advocates for effective and humane responses to crime that minimize imprisonment and criminalization of youth and adults by promoting racial, ethnic, economic, and gender justice.
+The Sentencing Project engages in research and advocacy on sentencing and related issues, advocates for criminal justice policy and practice reform, and conducts broad-scale public education through media, online, and other communications.
+Information about The Sentencing Project is available at www.sentencingproject.org.

 Job Description and Responsibilities

 The Sentencing Project is seeking an undergraduate fellow for its Youth Justice advocacy team.
 The fellow will provide advocacy support to address youth in adult courts, racial and ethnic disparities, and effective decarceration and prison closure strategies.
-They may also be asked to support other ongoing projects and work including bill tracking, writing and editing support and staff scheduling.
+They may also be asked to support other ongoing projects and work including bill tracking, writing and editing support, and attending educational webinars or events relevant to the youth justice field.

 Projects may include:

-• Providing campaign support in event planning, scheduling meetings and creating fact sheets on issue areas, citing cutting edge research;
+- Providing campaign support in event planning, scheduling and attending meetings and notetaking;

 Compensation